Landlord’s Guide to an Easy Move-in / Move-out Process

 - go through a Cleaning Checklist and the Conditions Report

-Aways try to take photos of the suite before turning over to the next tenant.
-Often times, tenant would take their own photos and report any issues before taking possession.
-This may not work for everyone, but tenants often get a clear message that the condition of the suite is being taken very seriously and will hold them accountable for any major damages.
-You can also give them tips and advice on how to keep the suite clean (e.g. having liners inside the oven) so that they don’t spend half a day trying to clean appliances.
+Aways take another set photos before moving in the next tenant.
+This gives tenants a clear message that the condition of the suite is something you take seriously.
+Make it clear you will hold them accountable for any major damages.
+You can also give them tips and advice on how to keep the suite clean (e.g. having liners inside the oven) to make the final clean that much easier.